 Previous studies have proposed an analytical method for obtaining the cut geometry during semifinish milling [23-25].
 The proposed method is called the analytical boundary method (ABM).
 The implementation of ABM was established and tested to support the calculation of the cutting forces [26].
 The method was further developed to define the scallop height of a complex machining process [27].
 The verification tests proved that the method is accurate and computationally fast.
 The cut geometry was determined by identifying two engagement points, namely, lowermost and uppermost engagement points (LEP and UEP, respectively).
 The developed method was proven accurate and cheap in terms of computation.
 However, this algorithm was only applicable for workpieces with straight staircase profiles (Fig. 1(a)).
 For a complex part, rough milling could be performed using different strategies so that the thickness of the material during finish milling remains relatively consistent.
-Hence, the shape of the workpiece surface can follow a nonstraight staircase profile (Fig. 1(b)) instead of a straight one depending on the machining strategy selected during rough milling.
+Hence, the shape of the workpiece surface can follow a nonstraight staircase profile (Fig. 1(b)) instead of a straight one depending on the machining strategy selected during rough was defined using polynomial equation based on the coordinate of the points on the top of the wall surface.
+The details of the mechanism are discussed in the following sections.

-Therefore, the method for defining the cut geometry for semifinish five-axis milling was extended in this study.
+Therefore, the method for defining the cut geometry for semi-finish five-axis milling was extended in this study.
 The algorithm was developed to apply ABM to nonstraight staircases.
-The profile of the wall surface in every stair level in one tool pass was expressed using the coordinate of the six points located on the top of the wall surface.
-Then, the shape of the stair surface was defined using a polynomial equation based on the coordinate of the points on the top of the wall surface.
-The details of the mechanism are discussed in the following sections.
+The profile of the wall surface in every stair level in one old pass was expressed using the coordinate of the six points located on the top of the wall surface.
+Then, the shape of the stair surface